cmsc240-f24-dcs/cmsc240-f24-s2.github.io/syllabus.md

 You are expected to submit well-written code:

 - Comments must be substantive.
-- Select descriptive and readable variable names and method names.
+- Choose descriptive and readable variable names and method names.
-- Use consistent indentation (preferred: four spaces).
+- Use consistent indentation (preferred: four spaces, though consistent and reasonable is the requirement).
 - Submit code that compiles.
   - Additionally, your code should be compile in a standard, pre-described way for the class (e.g., via the `g++` compiler)
 - Be able to describe and answer questions about your code when prompted.